01.29.2026

 killed by the conflict

-According to Lebanon’s Ministry of Public Health, more than 4,000 people have been killed since October 8, 2023.
+According to Lebanon’s Ministry of Public Health, more than 4,000 people were killed between October 2023 and November 2024.

 What is happening in Lebanon?